msgrigorovich/QA/README.md

 * Minimum links;
 * Automation updates.

-And now I can share with you two check-lists, each of which is performed in a different environment and has independent advantages (_but also some disadvantages, of course_).
+And now I can share with you two check-lists, each of which is performed in a different environment and has independent advantages (_but also some disadvantages too, of course_).

 * [Check-List By Notion](https://msgrigorovich.notion.site/By-Notion-404a26c581ad4ec8aab10e5b8e7e6399?pvs=4);
 * [Check-List By Google Sheets](https://docs.google.com/spreadsheets/d/1twi5y0b1nJ8GebSvn0_-9T8_YvOP_WkV/edit#gid=1007228740).